 Individuals bringing forward allegations ("Complainants"), and individuals responding to allegations ("Respondents") may select any person to be an Advisor of their choice.
 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the University community.
 Parties also have the right to decide not to have an Advisor in the initial stages of the resolution process, before the hearing.
-See https://www.scu.edu/media/offices/eeo/Advisor-Role-Responsibilities.pdf for more information about the role and responsibilities of Advisors.
+See Roles and Expectations of Advisors for more information about the role and responsibilities of Advisors.